An optimized future state biobanking informatics roadmap

 After the completion of the As-Is portion of the assessment, Astrix used its experience in process analysis and optimization, informatics systems implementations and operations, and industry best practices to construct potential To-Be process maps.
 The maps were provided to the institute for review and discussion before they were finalized.
-A representative To-Be Process Map is provided in Figure 1.2.

 Business Needs Assessment.
 To obtain the goal of developing a robust solution architecture for the institute, it was important to understand the business drivers for the institute overall as well as specific strategic initiatives.
 The Business Needs Assessment gathered key information regarding this to support the critical requirements of the informatics ecosystem.
 This part of the assessment included meetings and interviews with the stakeholders and were performed in conjunction with the Business Process Analysis meetings.
 Key areas included: